 Brazil's competition law requires that a transaction be filed in Brazil if the following criteria are met: (i) each of at least two parties to the transaction meet the turnover threshold; (ii) the transaction amounts to "an economic concentration", as defined by CADE's Resolution No. 2/2012; and (iii) the transaction produces effects in Brazil, as defined by Article 2 of Brazil's competition law ("effects' test").
+In October 2014, CADE approved Resolutions No. 8 ("Resolution No. 8/2014"), and No. 9 ("Resolution No. 1/2014"), which amended Resolution No. 2/2012 and CADE' Internal Rules, and introduced key changes regarding such criteria, as further discussed below.

 The law also introduces a clawback provision that allows Brazil's antitrust agency to review transactions that fall outside the merger thresholds within one year of its closing.
 Consumer associations, clients, suppliers, and competitors may file complaints against a transaction before the agency, prompting CADE to act.
+Also in October 2014, CADE put under public consultation a draft resolution on the procedure for the investigation of mergers that fall outside the statutory filing thresholds.
+New rules are expected to be published in 2015.